kubernetes/website/content/en/docs/tasks/configure-pod-container/create-hostprocess-pod.md

 ## Limitations

-- HostProcess containers require containerd 1.6 or higher
+- HostProcess containers require containerd 1.6 or higher for the
 {{< glossary_tooltip text="container runtime" term_id="container-runtime" >}}.
 - As of v1.22 HostProcess pods can only contain HostProcess containers.
 This is a current limitation of the Windows OS; non-privileged Windows containers cannot share a vNIC with the host IP namespace.